We Believe That

-It is a given that our first priority is the health and safety of the mother and baby, but over and above that we provide a high standard of evidence-based holistic care.
+It is a given that our first priority is the health and safety of the mother and baby and we always strive to provide a high standard of evidence-based, individualised care.
 This includes the following:

-- Explanation of the pros and cons of all antenatal investigations, thereby helping parents to avoid unnecessary procedures.
+- We provide an explanation of the pros and cons of all antenatal investigations, thereby helping parents to make informed choices.

-- Encouragement of companionship and support in labour in the form of a partner, family member or doula.
+- We encourage companionship and support in labour in the form of a partner, family member or doula.
 Research shows that mothers who have ongoing emotional support in labour, have shorter labours, need less pain medication, have a better overall birth experience, are less likely to get post natal depression and will breastfeed for longer.

-- We encourage upright birth positions.
-We know the benefits of gravity and birth positions that enhance the available space in the mother’s pelvis, to allow the descent of the baby’s head down the birth canal.
-We also acknowledge that sometimes if a mother is flat on her back it can cause foetal distress and so we encourage alternative birthing positions.
+- We encourage mobility and upright birth positions in labour, as this enhances the available space in the mother’s pelvis, to allow the descent of the baby’s head down the birth canal.

-- Delayed cord clamping.
-Outside of any medical emergency it is recommended to leave the umbilical cord to pulsate for 3 to 5 minutes.
+- It is our routine practice to delay cord clamping.
+Outside of any medical emergency it is recommended to leave the umbilical cord to pulsate for at least 3 to 5 minutes or until the cord has stopped pulsating.
 This will help prevent neonatal anaemia.

-- Early initiation breastfeeding.
-We recognise the importance of allowing the newborn to initiate the first breastfeed with in the first hour of life.
-This will greatly enhance the success of long term breast feeding and encourage the contracting of the mother’s uterus, thereby decreasing hemorrhaging.
+- We facilitate early initiation breastfeeding, as we recognise the importance of allowing the newborn to nurse within the first hour of life.
+This will greatly enhance the success of long-term breastfeeding and encourage the contracting of the mother’s uterus after birth.

-- Maintaining the mother/baby unit.
-We strongly encourage zero separation of mother and baby, in the first few hours after birth, as this encourages bonding in the short and long term.
+- We help to maintain the the mother/baby and father/partner unit.
+We strongly encourage zero separation of mother and baby in the first few hours after birth, as this encourages bonding in the short and long-term.
 We therefore will not unnecessarily remove the baby from the presence of the mom to do routine measurements and observations.

-With our knowledge, experience, commitment and enthusiasm, we will strive to empower women with positive experiences.
+With our knowledge, experience, commitment and enthusiasm, we strive to empower women to have positive birth experiences.
 We will practice our profession legally and safely, embracing a multidisciplinary approach.
 Our goal is to enrich lives, facilitate change, instill confidence and bring great joy.